Gastroesophageal reflux disease and heartburn

 Less Common Symptoms

 Many people with GERD do not have heartburn or regurgitation.
-Elderly people with GERD often have less typical symptoms than do younger people.
+Older people with GERD often have less typical symptoms than younger people.
 Instead, symptoms may occur in the mouth or lungs.

 Chest Sensations or Pain